Iandonmorgan/teashop/README.md

 # Welcome to the Tea Shop

-You have been tasked to build an app that will allow the employees of the tea shop to manage the different teas that the shop sells.
+This is an app that will allow the employees of the tea shop to manage the different teas that the shop sells.

 ## Project Setup

 * Clone down the repo and `cd` into it

-* Change this from a git repo to a regular directory:
-  * `rm -rf .git`

-* Create a new repository on Github and make your first commit with this boilerplate code:
-  * Create a brand new repository under your account on Github
-  * `git init`
-  * `git add .`
-  * `git commit -m "First commit with boilerplate code"`
-  * `git remote add origin your-new-repos-ssh-remote-url`
-  * `git push -u origin master`

 * Create your OSX/Linux OS virtual environment in Terminal: